nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * 2a.
 The given index is invalid.

     * 2a1.
-Trackermon shows an error message,  indicating the index for deleting shows is invalid.
+Trackermon shows an error message to the user.

       Use case resumes at step 2.